-Those with ill-fitting pillows and mattresses also suffer from frequent shoulder, neck, and back pain.
+Those with an ill-fitting pillow, mattress, or mattress topper also suffer from frequent shoulder, neck, and back pain.
 Side sleeping can cause more facial wrinkles and even sagging breasts.
 But before you commit to wearing a Victorian corset to bed every night, consider some of these tips for side sleeping.

 How to Sleep on Your Side